dnfield/flutter_svg/packages/flutter_svg/README.md

 dart run vector_graphics_compiler -i $SVG_FILE -o $TEMPORARY_OUTPUT_TO_BE_DELETED --no-optimize-masks --no-optimize-clips --no-optimize-overdraw --no-tessellate
 ```

-## Out of scope/non-goals

-- SMIL animations.
-That just seems crazy.
-I think it'll be possible to animate
-  the SVG but probably in a more Flutter driven way.
-- Interactivity/events in SVG.
-- Any CSS support - preprocess your SVGs (perhaps with [usvg](https://github.com/RazrFalcon/resvg/tree/master/usvg) or [scour](https://github.com/scour-project/scour) to get rid of all CSS?).
-- Scripting in SVGs
-- Foreign elements
-- Rendering properties/hints

 ## Recommended Adobe Illustrator SVG Configuration
 - In Styling: choose Presentation Attributes instead of Inline CSS because CSS is not fully supported.
 - In Images: choose Embded not Linked to other file to get a single svg with no dependency to other files.